 Noise surveys shall be expected to be undertaken in accordance with BS 7445-12.

 For the remainder of this Standard, the term ‘noise’ should be inferred to mean noise and/ or vibration, unless otherwise stated.

+Information regarding uncertainty in noise and vibration measurements can be obtained from Uncertainty in Acoustics – Measurement, Prediction and Assessment.

 Installation of Monitoring Equipment